-So what is dasheen good for?
+So, what is dasheen good for?

 Uses of Dasheen

 The mature leaves can be eaten as well, but they need to be cooked in a specific manner to remove the oxalic acid they contain.
-Young leaves are often used, and cooked much like spinach.
+Young leaves are often used and cooked much like spinach.

 Sometimes when growing dasheen, the corms are forced in darkened conditions to produce blanched tender shoots that taste akin to mushrooms.
-Callaloo (calalou) is a Caribbean dish varying slightly from island to island, but often featuring dasheen leaves and made famous by Bill Cosby on his sitcom.
+Callaloo (calalou) is a Caribbean dish varying slightly from island to island, but often featuring dasheen leaves and was made famous by Bill Cosby on his sitcom.
 Poi is made from fermented taro starch garnered from wetland taro.